mbadry1/FCIFayoum_Computer-architecture_2017/Lab Projects ideas/Readme.md

 ## Announcements

-- No more traffic light'r project can be registered.
+- No more traffic light's project can be registered.

 ## Useful codes for the project